ganE510/PinPal/README.md

 # PinPal
-A bracelet with GPS to find people who you care for easily. \n ESP8826 + GPS NEO6 + Android + MySQL + Flask
+A bracelet with GPS to find people who you care for easily. /n ESP8826 + GPS NEO6 + Android + MySQL + Flask